Thunder Bay HBOT: OHIP Clinic, Cost and Access (2026) Skip to main content

 How to Get a Referral for HBOT in Thunder Bay

-2. 2 For OHIP-covered treatment, ask your family physician for a referral to a Southern Ontario hospital HBOT programme.
+2. 2 For OHIP-funded treatment, ask your family physician or specialist for a referral to the Thunder Bay IHF programme.

-4. 4 For private self-pay or off-label HBOT, contact Modern Medical directly for an initial medical assessment.
+5. 5 For off-label self-pay HBOT, contact the clinic directly for an initial medical assessment.

 Emergency HBOT Access in Thunder Bay

 Call 911 for any suspected carbon monoxide poisoning, diving accident, or gas embolism.
-Ornge air ambulance will coordinate transport to Toronto General Hospital or Hamilton General Hospital.
+Ornge air ambulance will coordinate emergency transport to Toronto General Hospital or Hamilton General Hospital, which operate the 24/7 critical-care hyperbaric chambers required for time-critical emergencies.
+Elective OHIP-funded HBOT for any of the 14 recognised conditions (non-healing wounds including diabetic foot ulcers, delayed radiation injury, sudden sensorineural hearing loss, refractory osteomyelitis, compromised skin grafts and flaps, and the others) is delivered locally at Modern Medical with a physician referral.
 For inter-facility transfers, physicians coordinate through CritiCall Ontario at 1-800-668-4357.

 Getting There & Accessibility